YetAnotherFurryMan/AAS/docs/Asset Assembler Script.md

 ## Stack datatypes

-The data types are simpler than token types, for now there are only: integer, text, and object.
+The data types are simpler than token types, for now there are only: integer, text, object, and reference.
+There is the table of conversions:

 | Token Type       | Data Type |
 | :--------------: | :-------: |